Deployment guide

 - http://ecm.acme.com/share

-the known_urls variable serves a larger purpose.
-Check the SECURITY README for more detailed information.
+The known_urls variable serves a larger purpose, check the SECURITY README for more details.

 Understanding the playbook